The addiction of gambling comes from the lure of effortless profit and the way of get, motivated by covetousness, which militates against contentment.

-Many longtime students of the Bible have trouble accepting that the Great Harlot of Revelation 17 could be God's people, Israel.
-However, John Ritenbaugh shows that God's Word frequently paints unfaithful Israel in this light because she has consistently played the harlot in her relationship with God.
+God's Word frequently paints unfaithful Israel as a harlot because she has consistently played the harlot in her relationship with God.

 The sin of pride underlies many of our other sins, and it is often the reason for the contentions we get into as brethren.
-John Ritenbaugh looks at the origins of pride and shows how it manifests itself in us.